Senas23/DeployingAppService/README.md

 While this seems simple, it took me quite a while to figure out it out.
 You cannot run pip on it's own and you have to be very specific with the file paths.

 ### Testing
 To do any testing you have to commit a change to the repository that contains the Terraform files.
-I did this by just editing comments in the [workflow file](https://github.com/metalstormbass/VulnerableAzure/blob/master/.github/workflows/terraform.yml). <br>
+I did this by just editing comments in the [workflow file](https://github.com/metalstormbass/VulnerableAzure/blob/master/.github/workflows/terraform.yml). <br><br>
-<b> Be Aware that every commit will trigger a Terraform Apply</b><br>
+<b> Be Aware that every commit will trigger a Terraform Apply</b><br><br>

 I did learn (afterwards, unfortunately) that you can do empty commits by using this command:
 ```bash